Polymer80

-Polymer80, Inc. is an American manufacturer of parts kits containing firearm parts including unfinished receivers (also known as "80 percent" receivers) used for making privately made firearms.
-The company was founded in 2013 by Loran Kelley Jr. and David Borges and is headquartered in Dayton, Nevada.
-Polymer80 has received press coverage because of the use of their products in crimes involving so-called "ghost guns", which in specific cases has resulted in lawsuits being brought against the company.
+Polymer80, Inc. was an American manufacturer of firearms parts kits that included unfinished receivers (also known as "80 percent" receivers) used for making privately made firearms.
+The company was founded in 2013 by Loran Kelley Jr. and David Borges and was headquartered in Dayton, Nevada.
+Polymer80 received press attention for the frequent use of its products in crimes involving so-called "ghost guns", which in specific cases resulted in lawsuits being brought against the company.
+In July 2024, Polymer80 ceased operations and began liquidating its assets.